Cadasta/cadasta-docs/en/06-geoodkcollect.md

 If this is the first time you've used GeoODK with the Cadasta Platform, you'll need to configure GeoODK for direct syncing.
 To do this, you'll need to set up your Cadasta account if you haven't already \(see [Getting Started](01-gettingstarted.md)\).

-1. Once you've installed GeoODK, open the application.
+1. Once you've created your account and installed GeoODK, open the application.
 2. From the map screen, hit the button with the four squares on the right.
 Then select **Settings** from the Main Menu, then **General Settings**, then **Configure Platform Settings**.

     ![](/assets/geo-odk-1-configure-settings.png)

 3. On this screen, enter the Platform URL along with your a username and password.
-The username and password do not have to be the same as they are on your Cadasta account, and the URL you need should be similar to the one you used when you signed up for your Cadasta account.
+The username and password do not have to be the same as they are on your Cadasta account, but it may be helpful to keep them consistent.
+The URL you need should be similar to the one you used when you signed up for your Cadasta account.
     * https://platform.cadasta.org/collect \(if for active projects\); or
     * https://demo.cadasta.org/collect  \(if for testing\)